Return to the Home

 INTRODUCTION

-An estimated 3-5% of children are affected by attentional disorders, and about 67% of these (2-4% of all children) will carry symptoms into adulthood, according to the National Institutes of Health and CHADD.
+An estimated 3-5% of children are affected by attentional disorders - some sources estimate as high as 5-8% - and about 67% of these (2-4% of all children) will carry symptoms into adulthood, according to the National Institutes of Health and CHADD (Children and Adults with ADD - listed below).
 There is no rapid test for the disorder, which is diagnosed on the basis of a thorough evaluation including interviews with the individual, and key persons with whom he/she has contact, such as caregivers, family members, and/or teachers.
 A thorough physical exam is also necessary to rule out medical conditions with symptoms that mimic those of Attention Deficit Disorder (ADD).
-In 1994, the American Psychiatric Association's Diagnostic and Statistical Manual began listing three sub-types of ADD.
+In 1994, the American Psychiatric Association's Diagnostic and Statistical Manual (DSM-IV) began listing three sub-types of ADD.
 For simplicity, the three variants of ADD--Inattentive type, Hyperactive/impulsive type and Combined type--are referred to as AD/HD.

 Is AD/HD Overdiagnosed?